antoinemcgrath/push_wayback/README.md

 Specify a URL & how fresh (# of days) you want the Wayback capture to be.

-This script will use the Internet Archive's ia_plugin to update the capture if it is stale.
+This script uses the Internet Archive's [ia_plugin](https://github.com/jjjake/ia_plugin) to update the capture if it is stale.
+Thank you Internet Archive & ia_plugin creators/host: Johan van der Knijff & Jake

 ______